BEFORE YOUR APPOINTMENT

 Here are a few tips to help you prepare for your appointment to ensure that you have a wonderful experience at the clinic:

-- Eat something!
-It is not necessary to be fasting in order to get vaccinated.
-To the contrary, it is best that you have a healthy meal or snack before your appointment to avoid any feelings of faintness or low blood sugar.
+- Eat something: It is not necessary to have an empty stomach in order to get vaccinated.
+It’s actually the contrary – it is best that you have a healthy meal or snack before your appointment to avoid any feelings of faintness or low blood sugar.

-- Bring your immunisation booklet with you!
-It contains your vaccination history and is pertinent for the consultation even if it is dated and the vaccines received are from many years ago.
+- Bring your immunization booklet with you: It contains your vaccination history and is pertinent for the consultation even if it is dated and the vaccines received are from many years ago.

-If you do not have your immunisation booklet but you know that you have received vaccinations from your family doctor or CLSC, you can call them before your appointment to find out which vaccines you have received in the past: they could still be valid!
+If you do not have your immunization booklet but you know that you have received vaccinations from your family doctor or CLSC, you can call them before your appointment to find out which vaccines you have received in the past: they could still be valid.

-You can also send a request to the Quebec Vaccination Registry to obtain a copy of your complete immunisation history: http://publications.msss.gouv.
+You can also send a request to the Quebec Vaccination Registry to obtain a copy of your complete immunization history: http://publications.msss.gouv.

-- Bring a list of your medications!
-It is essential that the nurse be informed of any and all medications that you are taking, and certain vaccines may be contraindicated if they interact with these medications.
+- Bring a list of your medications: It is essential that the nurse be informed of any and all medications that you are taking, as certain vaccines may be contraindicated if they interact with these medications.
 You can ask your pharmacist to print your list of medications if you are uncertain of the details.